 Technology never sleeps.
 If you blink, you may miss the latest and greatest new technological innovation.
 Today, the “newest and greatest” innovations seem to be centered around mobile devices.
 Here in 2016, everyone has a smartphone or tablet, and in many cases – both.
-And as the social and technological world advances, so must trends in digital marketing.
+As the social and technological world advances, so must trends in digital marketing.
 That is why it is imperative to stay on top of the newest advances in marketing technology, and in our mobile-first world, it may be time to re-evaluate how businesses — as well as marketers — optimize their marketing strategies.

 Let’s start with one of the pioneers in the digital world — Google.
-Google recently held their annual Performance Summit in which they announced how they would be adapting their products to stay current in the ever-adapting mobile-first world.
-At their summit, Google reported that there were “several trillion” searches done on Google in the last year, and that over half of those searches were performed on mobile devices.
+Google recently held its annual Performance Summit in which they announced how they would be adapting their products to stay current in the ever-adapting mobile-first world.
+At their summit, Google reported that there were “several trillion” searches done on Google in the last year and that over half of those searches were performed on mobile devices.
 Now more than ever, consumers are turning to their mobile devices for answers.
-From a review of a restaurant, to directions to that restaurant, consumers are taking advantage of the convenience that mobile devices offer– and Google, as well as most in the marketing world, knows it.
+From a review of a restaurant to directions to that restaurant, consumers are taking advantage of the convenience that mobile devices offer– and Google, as well as most in the marketing world, knows it.
 With Google leading the way with trends in mobile-marketing development, it is clear that this is the direction that digital marketing must continue in order for businesses to stay relevant in the digital marketplace.

 As technology advances, we must advance with it.
-The key to success in digital marketing is staying on the forefront of technology.
+The key to success in digital marketing is staying at the forefront of technology.
 By staying current on tech, we can get our message out to the most people in the most efficient way possible.